Tebarem/LevelSystem/README.md

 # Console.py
 Instead of using print() use self.out() [in level.py] It is just a simple TUI.
 Type in stop to stop everything

+# Contact
+discord elpupper#5712

+If you use this let me know (its free but i am just curious)